natebrunelle/2910/markdown/index.md

 **Schedule:**

+You will gain the most by attending these discussion session in-person.
+I understand, of course, that the meeting times provided above might not suit everybody's schedules.

 September 19--23
 :   [Orientation to this course]

+    Please do attend in-person this week (if your schedule permits)!
 Introduction, open-ended questions, what you hope to gain from this course

 September 26--30
 :   [Ethics of TAing]